Nomadic wants to bring VR you can feel to your local movie theater

 A new app lets you list and Shout

 On the outskirts of the Bay Area, my Lyft driver jokingly asked me if I wanted to leave him my number in case I didn’t return from where I was headed.
 I would soon be descending a set of stairs into the basement of a newly-built, largely empty office complex where I was going to try an “experimental virtual reality experience.”
-I’ve seen enough Black Mirror to be skeptical of what might be coming next.
+I’ve seen enough Black Mirror to be skeptical of what could be coming next.

 After being introduced to the team at Nomadic VR, a small virtual reality startup founded by ex-Lucas Film special effects wizards, I was outfitted with a headset and backpack gaming computer and left walking down the creepishly quiet hallway of a virtual noir-styled office building.
 What was magic about this office was that it was a VR space designed to be touched.
 As I was urged to take a seat at a desk, I sat down on a physical stool that was being tracked virtually and looked at a computer monitor I could actually touch with my hands.